PhoenixC3/PhoenixC3/README.md

 <div>
   <h1 align="center">About Me!</h1>
   <br>
   <p align="center">Hi!
-I'm Tiago, a MSc in Computer Science and Engineering student at the Faculty of Sciences of the University of Lisbon.
+I'm Tiago, a MSc Student in Computer Science and Engineering student at the Faculty of Sciences of the University of Lisbon.
 Focusing in Cybersecurity and Software Engineering.</p>
   <p align="center">Welcome to my GitHub profile!</p>
   <br>